thefrontside/simulacrum/README.md

 Simulacrum is based on a client server architecture.
 The server can hold any number of simulations which you can create and control via the client.
-The following examples use JavaScript, but under the hood it is just connects over HTTP and so an be used from any language.
+The following examples use JavaScript, but under the hood it is just connects over HTTP and so can be used from any language.

 To create a simulation in a simulacrum server with one of its available simulators.
 In this case, we'll assume that there is an